-After studying music at university, Patrick Bouchard switches from violin and classic guitar to an electric guitar and an amplifier.
-He then formed Silent Soul, an anglophone music band for which he is singer-songwriter.
-In 2001, the band quickly conquers young people in the province of Quebec.
-For a decade, Silent Soul did a hundreds shows, played in a several festivals such as Vans Warped Tour, and received the prestigious title “Artist of the Month” by the European magazine Rock One Mag.
+After studying music at university, Patrick Bouchard switches from violin and classic guitar to an electric guitar and an amplifier, the rest is history.
+He soon formed the band Silent Soul for which he was lead singer and songwriter.
+In 2001, the band quickly starts to build a solid fanbase in the province of Quebec.
+For the next about ten years, the band toured extensively performing hundreds of shows across the country, playing major event festivals such as Vans Warped Tour, and received the prestigious title of “Artist of the Month” by the European magazine Rock One Mag.

-In 2005, Marie-Mai, Star Académie 2003 finalist, forms her tour team.
-She asks Patrick to tour with them as a guitarist and backing singer.
-In 2010, thanks to her huge success, they performed in the closing ceremony of the Vancouver Olympic Games.
-It’s in 2011 that Marie-Mai’s team, which includes Patrick Bouchard, receives the Félix award for Performance of the Year at Gala de l’ADISQ, highlighting their successful collaboration.
+In 2005, Quebec Superstar Marie-Mai asks Patrick to join her live team and tour with her as her guitarist and back vocalist.
+In 2010, thanks to her huge success, they performed at the closing ceremonies of the Vancouver Olympic Games.
+In 2011, Marie-Mai and her whole live entourage receive the prestigious Félix award for Performance of the Year at the Gala l’ADISQ, highlighting their successful collaboration.

-Simultaneously, Patrick cherishes the idea of having his recording studio in order to exploit his creativity; also wanting to highlight that of independent artists he considers too talented to stay in the shadows.
-This is how the WaZaBi studio was born in 2011.
+At about the same time, Patrick is now high on the idea of having his very own recording studio in order to exploit his creativity and immerse himself in collaborations with independent artists he considers too talented to stay in the shadows.
+This is how the WaZaBi studio came to be in 2011.

-Since then, a lot of songwriting projects and producing have been done in his studio.
-He was approached for compositions and main theme directions for tv productions such as Miss Planet Beach, has been played in more than 80 millions of American houses, and the web series C.A.N.C.A.N., broadcasted on TV5 as well.
-In 2013, the international band Simple Plan requires Patrick guitarist talent to replace one of them for a show at the Bell Center.
+Since then, a string of productions, many where he is the main writer have been done in his studio.
+He was also solicited to compose musical themes for television productions which yielded such successes as Miss Planet Beach, this was played to more than 80 million American households, as well as, the the web series C.A.N.C.A.N., airing on TV5.
+In 2013, mega International band Simple Plan invites Patrick to replace (sub) one of the members for a show at the Bell Center in Montreal.